Who says migraines are incurable?

 If you don’t believe it, ask yourself the following question: when was the last time the pharmaceutical industry announced that it had found a treatment that cures a disease?

-Those who realise this stop listening to medicine in order to try to solve their chronic illnesses such as migraine or headache and seek alternative solutions.
+Those who realize this stop listening to medicine in order to try to solve their chronic illnesses such as migraine or headache and seek alternative solutions.

 Unfortunately, before gaining awareness of all of this and seeking alternative paths, it is often necessary to experience beating one’s head against a wall at first hand, after curing gastritis brought on by medicines or a headache that becomes more and more intolerable.